-Source: VOSviewer (2024) Figure 4.
+Source : VOSviewer (2024) Figure 4.
 Co-authorship Overlay Visualization

-The co-authorship overlay visualization shows the periods in which researchers conducted their studies, indicated by different colors.
+The co-authorship overlay visualization shows the periods of time in which researchers conducted their studies, indicated by different colors.
 A light color (yellow) signifies more recent research, while a darker color (purple) represents older research.
 For example, the lightest color (yellow) indicates research conducted in 2022, and the darkest color (purple) indicates research from 2020.
 Analysis based on the co-authorship overlay visualization can be summarized as follows:

-- 1. The darker color of Chen et al. (2020) visualization indicates research conducted by Chen et al. (2020), which is cited by Hwang et al. (2020). - 2.
-Research conducted by Hwang et al. (2020) is cited by Markauskaite et al. (2022), which is indicated by the darker color of Hwang et al. 's (2020) visualization. - 3.
-Research conducted by Hwang et al. (2020) is cited by Chu et al. (2022), which is indicated by the darker color of Hwang et al. 's (2020) visualization.
+- 1. Research conducted by Chen et al (2020) cited by Hwang et al (2020) which is indicated by the darker color of Chen et al (2020) visualization. - 2.
+Research conducted by Hwang et al (2020) cited by Markauskaite et al (2022) which is indicated by the darker color of Hwang et al (2020) visualization. - 3.
+Research conducted by Hwang et al (2020) cited by Chu et al (2022) which is indicated by the darker color of Hwang et al (2020) visualization.